-This course involves the development of a Major Textiles Project, worth 50% of the HSC mark.
+The Year 12 course involves the development of a Major Textiles Project, worth 50% of the HSC mark.
 The project is selected from one of the five focus areas and enables students to explore an area of interest.
-The project has two components: the supporting documentation and textile item(s).
+The project has two components: the supporting documentation and the textile item(s).